theronguo/theronguo.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Reduced order modelling
-  - Finite Element method
+  - Finite element method
-  - Continuum Mechanics
+  - Continuum mechanics
-  - Artificial Intelligence
+  - Artificial intelligence
-  - Data Science
+  - Data science
   - Dimensionality reduction

 # Education to show in About widget